spoonapps/docs/doc/quick_start/what_is_spoonium/quick_start.md

 ## What is Spoonium?

-Spoonium is a Windows containerization platform for developers and sysadmins to quickly and reliably build, test, and deploy applications.
-"Spooned" applications run exactly the same way on any computer - no conflicts, no dependencies, no matter the underlying infrastructure.
+Spoonium is a Windows containerization platform for developers and sysadmins to build, test, and deploy applications.
+Containerized ("Spooned") applications run exactly the same way no matter the underlying infrastructure - eliminating installs, conflicts, and dependencies.

 #### Made for Developers

 With Spoonium, developers can deploy any application to any machine without installers, incompatibilities, or breaks.
-Packaging applications into containers with their dependencies ensures that applicati ons run as intended wherever they go.
+Packaging applications into containers with their dependencies ensures that applications run as intended wherever they go.

 #### Made for QA